-All individuals seeking admission must first complete a free phone evaluation with a counselor to determine which program is the best fit for their needs.
+All people seeking admission must first complete a free phone evaluation with a counselor to determine which program best suits their needs.
 This evaluation is sometimes called a “state assessment” or “ASAM” and is required for admission to any program in Alabama that is certified by the Department of Mental Health.
 The evaluation takes about 1-2 hours to complete.
 At the end of the evaluation, the counselor will discuss treatment options that are best suited for you.

 Our Treatment Team

 UAB Beacon Recovery is a caring, multi-specialty team with extensive training in providing substance use disorder treatment.
 Our team is made up of UAB Medicine physicians, nurse practitioners, counselors, care coordinators, case managers, and peer recovery support specialists.
 Your primary helper will be your counselor, but you also will have access to medical evaluations, psychiatric evaluations, prescription assistance, medication-assisted treatment, case management, transportation assistance (van service for day treatment and bus vouchers for all other programs), and family therapists.

 Patients enrolled in any Beacon Recovery program have access to the wide array of medical services offered in our on-site clinic, Beacon Integrated Healthcare.
 The clinic is located at our main office at 530 Beacon Parkway W., Suite 301, Birmingham, AL 35209.
 This clinic is designed to supplement our psychosocial services (counseling and peer support) by offering primary care, medication-assisted treatment (Suboxone, Vivitrol, etc.), and psychiatric treatment, all in the same location.
 Your counselor can help connect you to any of these services if they are part of the treatment plan you choose.
 Medical services in the clinic cost $0-100 per month in addition to program fees, and the cost of medications prescribed by our providers is included.*